ryanmark1867/manning/README.md

 # manning
 repo for Manning book Deep Learning with Structured Data

+## Note about  the current state of the code and upcoming improvements
+The code is being updated as the text of the book evolves.
+Here are some recommended improvements to the code that will be incorporated in future updates (post this review cycle):
+- clean up variable names
+- consider packaging with Docker to make exercising the code easier
+- consider including a random forest treatment of the problem to contrast with the performance and complexity of the DL solution
+- use Pandas chaining to make code cleaner
+- use regex in cleanup of locations

 ## Prequisites
 To run the code in this repo you will need access to an environment (such as Paperspace https://www.paperspace.com/ or Watson Studio Cloud https://cloud.ibm.com/catalog/services/watson-studio ) that supports Jupyter notebooks.